 |CF390||24"||1080p||60Hz||FreeSync, Curved, Black|

 The CF398 we reviewed was manufactured in July 2018.

 The Samsung CF398 is a decent entry-level monitor.
 There are much better monitors out there if you are willing to spend even a little bit more.
-Check our recommendations for the best 27 inch monitors, the best budget gaming monitors and the best 1080p monitors.
+Check our recommendations for the best 27 inch monitors, the best 1080p gaming monitors, the best budget gaming monitors and the best 1080p monitors.

 The HP 27F and the Samsung CF398 use different types of panels, each with their own strengths and weaknesses.
 The 27F has an IPS panel, so the image remains accurate when viewed at an angle.
 The CF398 has a VA panel, and it delivers better overall dark room performance.
 The HP 27F also has a slightly faster refresh rate, although it isn't a significant difference.